-This row of terraced housing is first shown on the OS Map of 1923.
+This row of terraced housing is first shown on the first edition OS Map.
 They are similar to earlier Georgian development in their strong sense of rhythm created through consistent chimneys, apertures, and front gardens with low enclosing walls.

 The identified features are prominant features of the building, and are typical of Essex's late eighteenth and early nineteenth century vernacular.